By Eric Aldrich

 We're making some progress.
-In January, we finalized the purchase of 36 acres between the Manuel F. Correllus State Forest and Long Point Wildlife Refuge.
+In 2012 we purchased 36 acres between the Manuel F. Correllus State Forest and Long Point Wildlife Refuge.
 We also acquired partial ownership in 80 additional acres nearby, with the intent of protecting more than 200 acres over time under the name Watcha Woodlands.
 And in October 2013 we purchased 100 acres of wooded sandplain in West Tisbury for permanent conservation.

 With your help, the Conservancy will protect and restore the Watcha Woodlands, adding to additional conserved lands nearby.
-Restoring the land’s native sandplain flora could help moth populations, along with birds, such as prairie warblers, black-billed cuckoos and red-eyed vireos.May 16, 2012
+Restoring the land’s native sandplain flora could help moth populations, along with birds, such as prairie warblers, black-billed cuckoos and red-eyed vireos.October 24, 2013

 Eric Aldrich is a marketing specialist for The Nature Conservancy.